Cromwell Museum: Building

-The Cromwell Museum is located in the old grammar school building attended by Cromwell and the diarist Samuel Pepys.
+The Cromwell Museum is housed in the old grammar school building attended by Cromwell and the diarist Samuel Pepys.
 The building retains fragments of the medieval infirmary hall of the Hospital of St John the Baptist (circa 1170–90).
 The hospital was an almshouse for the poor and was founded by David Earl of Huntingdon.
 Keeping to an Augustinian rule, the masters of the hospital were appointed by the mayor and burgesses of the town until the suppression of chantries and hospitals in 1547.
 Vested in the corporation of the town, the hospital building became Huntingdon Grammar School which remained in the building until moving to a new location in 1896, eventually moving to Hinchingbrooke House on the outskirts of the town.

 The building was extensively modified and shortened during its time as a school.
 It was remodelled and partially rebuilt in 1863, and then heavily restored in 1878 under the direction of architect Robert Hutchinson at a cost of £900.
 The work was paid for by the dramatist Dion Boucicault in memory of his son, killed in the Abbots Ripton rail accident of 1876.
 The building had been encased in brick and when this was removed a blocked Romanesque doorway was discovered.
 Other features of the exterior include a bellcote, five decorative arches on its west front and two bays of the hall's nave and aisles.
 The building was a scheduled Ancient Monument, but was de-scheduled in 2003 following a review by English Heritage.
 It is a grade II* listed building.

 Following a temporary exhibition held in Huntingdon in 1958 to mark the anniversary of Cromwell's death, Huntingdonshire County Council developed a collection to celebrate the town's most famous resident and it was decided that the vacant grammar school would be a suitable location for a museum dedicated to Cromwell.
 The Museum opened in 1962 after major internal re-decoration.
 Initially managed by Huntingdonshire County Council, from 1974 the Museum became the responsibility of the Cambridgeshire County Council library service.
 The Museum was completely re-displayed in 1988 and refurbished between November 2003 and late May 2004 when major building work was undertaken and temperature control systems installed.